Automattic/jetpack/readme.txt

 * Admin Page: make sure all translated strings are encoded properly.
 * Admin Page: only use POST requests for updating the state of Jetpack, to avoid issues on servers not allowing PUT requests.
 * Admin Page: search icon no longer overlaps the global notices.
+* Admin Page: make sure that non-admins can also modify Spellchecking settings.
 * General: Improve random number generation for compatibility with more hosts.
 * General: Add deprecated PHP file (class.jetpack-landing-page.php) back as an empty file, to avoid generating fatal errors on sites with aggressive caching.
 * General: Ensure concatenated CSS is generated for RTL languages.